NREL/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

 This will all be done by extending the implementation in StandardRatings.hh & StandardRatings.cc.
 Our initial estimate for the scope of this work includes the following:
 -   For IEER
-    -   SingleSpeedDXCoolingCoilStandardRatings -- used for the
-        following E+ coils:
+    -   SingleSpeedDXCoolingCoilStandardRatings -- used for the following E+ coils:
         -   Coil:Cooling:DX:SingleSpeed
+        -   Coil:Cooling:DX:CurveFit:Speed (for single-speed operating mode)

     -   MultiSpeedDXCoolingCoilStandardRatings -- used for the following E+ coils:
         -   Coil:Cooling:DX:TwoSpeed
         -   Coil:Cooling:DX:MultiSpeed
-        -   Coil:Cooling:DX:VariableSpeed *(formula/data limited to 4 > speeds)*
+        -   Coil:Cooling:DX:VariableSpeed *(Note: standard formula/test conditions are limited to 4 > speeds)*
-        -   Coil:Cooling:DX:CurveFit:Speed
+        -   Coil:Cooling:DX:CurveFit:Speed (for multi-speed operating mode)

     -   SingleSpeedDXHeatingCoilStandardRatings -- used for the
         following E+ coils:
         -   Coil: Heating:DX:SingleSpeed

     -   MultiSpeedDXHeatingCoilStandardRatings -- used for the following E+ coils:
         -   Coil: Heating:DX:TwoSpeed
         -   Coil: Heating:DX:MultiSpeed
-        -   Coil: Heating:DX:VariableSpeed *(formula/data limited to 4 > speeds)*
+        -   Coil: Heating:DX:VariableSpeed *(Note: standard formula/test conditions are limited to 4 > speeds)*

     -   ReportDXCoilRating used to report metrics for all the coils listed above.
     -   CheckCurveLimitsForStandardRatings
+    -   Update existing unit tests and add new tests where new cases have been added

 -   For SEER2
     -   MultiSpeedDXCoolingCoilStandardRatings -- add support for:
         -   Coil:Cooling:DX:VariableSpeed
+    -   Update existing unit tests and add new tests where new cases have been added

 -   For HSPF2
     -   MultiSpeedDXHeatingCoilStandardRatings -- add support for:
         -   Coil: Heating:DX:VariableSpeed
+    -   Update existing unit tests and add new tests where new cases have been added

 ## Testing/Validation/Data Source(s)
 Example files will be simulated to confirm calculation and reporting of the new metrics.
 Simulation results will be compared with values generated by a third-party implementation (assuming we can locate one).
 Peer reviewer input on this is eagerly invited.